Wasserstein stability of porous medium-type equations on manifolds with Ricci curvature bounded below: Introduction

 where a semi-explicit form of the constant $\mathfrak{C}_{m}>0$ is also given.
 Estimate \eqref{contr_intro} seems to be new in the context of diffusion equations on manifolds, due to the presence of a nonlinear time power in the exponent.
 Moreover, in Theorem \ref{optimal} we exhibit a nontrivial example that shows that our estimate is indeed optimal (for small times).
 Precisely, in the $n$-dimensional hyperbolic space $\mathbb{H}^n_K$ of constant sectional curvature $-K$ (thus of Ricci curvature $ -(n-1)K $), given two close enough points $x,y \in \mathbb{H}^n_K$ and the associated Dirac measures $\mu_0= M \delta_x $, $ \hat{\mu}_0=M\delta_y$, there holds

 for a suitable constant $\kappa = \kappa(n,m)>0$ and a sufficiently small time $\overline{t} >0$.
-As a consequence, we can deduce that the PME \emph{is not a gradient flow} with respect to $\cW$ on $\H_K^n$, or more generally on negatively-curved manifolds.
+As a consequence, we can deduce that the PME \emph{is not a gradient flow} with respect to $\cW$ on $\H_K^n$, or more generally on negatively-curved manifolds, {in the sense of \emph{Evolution Variational Inequalities}}.
 We refer to Remark \ref{nonlin-long} for further details.